 Bruce and John said several variations of this sentence: "Scientists are looking for patterns of order in the universe.
 Qualitative research is also looking for patterns of order in the universe."

-The Klingbeils also said, in essence, "Follow your intuitions about Quality effects and something will change for the better."
+The Klingbeils also said, in essence, "Follow your intuitions about Quality effects and something will change for the better in your life."

-When human beings better understand how Quality affects healing, architecture, the arts, and athletics, they should discover patterns that illustrate Quality in quantifiable terms.
+When human beings better understand how Quality affects healing, architecture, the arts, athletics, and laws, they should discover patterns that illustrate Quality in quantifiable terms.

 Have patience.
 Quality takes time to develop.

-Music, dance, art tie-in our individual identity with Soul, Spirit.
+Music, dance, art tie-in our creative identity with Soul, Spirit.